jepegit/cellpy/paper/paper.md

 ## Statement of need

 Typically, a battery-testing data set consists of simple time series data with voltage, current and capacity.
 Unfortunately, data from different equipment are measured and handled in different ways and stored in different, often proprietary, formats.
 Consequently, a direct and meaningful comparison of several cells tested under a variety of conditions can be challenging and requires more advanced data handling methodologies.
 Several open-source libraries focus on battery test data extraction.
 However, most of them are dedicated to specific battery testing equipment: notably galvani [@galvani] parses the proprietary [BioLogic](https://www.biologic.net/) format, neware_reader [@neware_reader] parsing several versions of [Neware](https://newarebattery.com/) data, and galv (formerly Galvanalyser) [@galv] supporting [Maccor](http://www.maccor.com/), [Ivium](https://www.ivium.com/) and BioLogic formats.
-BEEP (Battery Evaluation and Early Prediction [@beep]) provides a structured interface for collecting and processing battery test data and exports to text format.
+In addition, the Battery Evaluation and Early Prediction (BEEP) library [@beep] provides an interface for parsing text-based data from several instruments.
+However, the target audience for this library seems to be machine learning researchers, and the library appears at its current state not to be ideal for in-depth data handling and analysis by battery researchers.

 `cellpy` provides powerful and versatile tools for the simple and efficient handling of battery testing data originating from different battery cell testers, all the way from data collection to data analysis and visualisation, ensuring consistency, accuracy and comparability. `cellpy` can directly parse the data from most common commercial battery testers ([Arbin](http://www.arbin.com/), Maccor, [PEC](https://www.peccorp.com/battery-testing-solutions/), Neware, BioLogic), in addition to offering full flexibility by allowing the user to provide other file format specifications (in YAML format).
 The data is converted into and saved in a common format, accommodating not only data from diverse testers, but also thoughtfully embedding battery-specific metadata (*e.g.*, step-types, type of cell, type of chemistry, electrode properties, etc.).
 This makes subsequent data handling considerably easier and proves invaluable in interpreting and comparing results across tests and conditions.
 In addition to translating data to a common format, `cellpy` has a range of utilities for studying and analysing the data.
 These include methods for the extraction of key characteristics from tests, cell comparison, plotting and statistical analysis, as well as advanced tools such as incremental-capacity analysis (ICA, dQ/dV), OCV relaxation analysis and batch processing of results from many battery test (@2019and, @2020ulv, @2023hul, @2023spi).